 Copycat KFC Coleslaw

 If you’re looking to make KFC’s Coleslaw recipe, you’ve come to the right place!
-Forget about the milk and the buttermilk- come here to discover the real secret ingredients to make this classic summer side dish!
+There is no milk or buttermilk in this recipe.
+Find out what they really use in this classic summer side dish!

 Guys, I did a tremendous amount of research to bring you this recipe, and trust me.
-This is the closest replica that you’ll find for KFC’s famous coleslaw.
+This is the closest replica that you’ll find for KFC’s famous coleslaw recipe.

 The 3 key ingredients: